Land Registration Act 2002: Registrable dispositions

 According to s.
 27(1): "If a disposition is required to be completed by registration it does not operate at law until the relevant requirements are met."

+Modern conveyancing practice has increasingly adopted digital processes to streamline these registration requirements, including electronic signatures and online submission systems that expedite the completion of registrable dispositions.

 Priority

 According to s.
 29 of the act, a person acquiring an interest under a registrable disposition for valuable consideration (being usually a freehold or leasehold, but also including a legal mortgage) and having been registered successfully as owner of the interest, takes it subject to only: